feathersjs-ecosystem/feathers-swagger/README.md

 - `tags` (*optional*) - Give multiple tags
 - `model` (*optional*) - Override model that is parsed from path
 - `modelName` (*optional*) - Override modelName that is parsed from path
-- `idType` (*optional*) - The swagger type of ids used in paths for this service. value can be an array of types when `service.id` is set to array.
+- `idType` (*optional*) - The swagger type of ids used in paths for this service.
+Value can be an array of types when `service.id` is set as an array.
 - `idNames` (*optional*) - Object with path parameter names, to customize the idName on operation / method level
   - `get`|`update`|`patch`|`remove` - name of the path parameter for the specific method, use service.id to change it for all
 - `definition`(also `schema` for openapi v3) (*optional*) - Swagger definition of the model of the service, will be merged into global definitions (with all additional generated definitions)